sbryan/spark-js-SDK/README.md

 ### Spark JavaScript SDK

-This is a prototype client side SDK for the Spark REST APIs, providing:
+This is a web client SDK for the Spark REST APIs, providing:
 * A convenient interface for application developers.
 * An abstract layer for the Spark APIs.
 * High-level functionality by chaining/callbacking APIs together.

+This SDK requires:
+* A registered application on [Spark Developer Portal](https://spark.autodesk.com/developers/).
-This SDK requires a server side implementation of the guest, access and refresh tokens.
+* A server side implementation of the guest, access and refresh tokens API calls.
 You can find various sample implementations in this repository in the [`server`](https://github.com/spark3dp/spark-js-sdk/tree/master/authentication_server) folder.

 For full API reference see the following:
 * <i>Authentication</i> - https://spark.autodesk.com/developers/reference/authentication